coryhouse/eboss/README.md

 # Day 1 Quiz

 1. What is JSX?
-How does it differ from HTML?
+How does it differ from HTML? className instead of class. htmlFor instead of for. inline styles are objects styles are camelCased instead of kebab-cased
 2. Name 2 ways to declare a React component
 3. What generator did we use to create our app?
 Who supports it?
 4. What is the name for arguments passed to a component?